 For troubleshooting when the LED is in one of these states, click here.

 The device is meant to be stationary, but it can tilt backward and forward in one direction.
 It can't be rotated in the base, nor can the app be used to remotely pan side to side or tilt the device.

 The device becomes warm to the touch after it's been running.
 This is normal and has been thoroughly tested.
 The device shouldn't become hot to the touch, but if you have any concerns please contact us.

-In case you need to clear the wi-fi settings from your device, we've included a small hole on the back of the device, below the power socket.
+In case you need to clear the wi-fi settings from your device, we've included a small hole on the back of the device, below the power socket, to do a factory reset.
 To reset your network connection settings:

 - With the device plugged in, insert a paper clip about half an inch into the hole.